Kinderwhore grunge fashion guide

 - The classic All Pulled back with a Headband and Bow

 Kinderwhore hair accessories

 I have to restate that fashion is all about what YOU want to do with YOUR clothes.
 These simple instructions are just guidelines to follow in case you get stuck.
-Don't worry about what other people say and just do what goes best with the look you're achieving.
+Don’t worry about what other people say and just do what works best with the look you want to achieve.

-So put on those little girl tights and have some fun!
+So put on those tights and get the hell out there.

 More grunge on Mookychick:

 - Grunge fashion tutorial